canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/automatically-update-ubuntu-instances.rst

 .. meta::
    :description: Learn how to automate Ubuntu instance updates using AWS Systems Manager.
 Step-by-step guide for creating maintenance windows and registering run command tasks in SSM.

+.. _automatically-update-ubuntu-instances:

 Set up automated updates of Ubuntu instances using AWS SSM
 ==========================================================

-AWS Systems Manager (SSM) can be used to set up automated updates of your Ubuntu and :doc:`Ubuntu Pro <../../aws-reference/pro>` instances.
+AWS Systems Manager (SSM) can be used to set up automated updates of your Ubuntu and :ref:`Ubuntu Pro <pro>` instances.
 This can be done by creating an automated maintenance window and registering an appropriate run command task for that window.

 .. note::